worthingtonse/WEST-Protocol/J. Treasury Services.md

 ```

-# Set Fee For Conversion
+# Set Fee For Swaps
 Everytime someone converst coins, a fee will be charged to the account of the West.
 This
 fee is set by the Treasure.
 In the future, the fee may be either fixed or variable and may have a complicated algorithm.
 Each currency may have a different fee associated with it.
 That is way there will be bytes reserved in the request body.
 For now this command just sets a percentage of the coins conversted.